nori-dot-eco/contracts/docs/README.md

 Investors and employees have received token grants bound by vesting and lockup terms.
 These grants are implemented by _LockedNORI_ which does not currently support transfer of locked tokens and allows a maxaimum of one grant schedule per wallet address.

-Detailed documentation on these contracts is available [here](../docs)

 ## ERC20 Token

 ### NORI (NORI)